 Dr. Phillips Center for the Performing Arts in Orlando

-Other top shows at the Dr. Phillips Center this fall include concerts by The Doobie Brothers (Oct.
-19), Bob Dylan (Oct.
-26) and Vince Gill (Nov.
-10); a production of Carmina Burana by Orlando Ballet (Oct.
-12-14); and popular comedians such as Lewis Black (Oct.
-20).
-Additionally, the Bob Carr Theater, which is operated by the Dr. Phillips Center and just minutes away by vehicle, will host performances by the Orlando Philharmonic Orchestra (Oct.
-13, Nov.
-3 & Nov.
-24).
-There are dozens of other memorable events, but don't delay in securing tickets — shows at the Dr. Phillips Center tend to sell out fast.
+Other top shows at the Dr. Phillips Center this fall include concerts by Alison Krauss (Oct.
+19), King Diamond (Nov.
+5) and Sammy Hagar (Nov.
+9); a production of Vampire’s Ball by Orlando Ballet (Oct.
+31 – Nov.
+3); and popular comedians Dane Cook (Sept.
+27) and Wayne Brady (Oct.
+12).
+Additionally, the Bob Carr Theater, which is operated by the Dr. Phillips Center and just minutes away by vehicle, will host performances by the Orlando Philharmonic Orchestra (Sept.
+28, Oct.
+5, Oct.
+26 and Nov.
+30).

 More Performing Arts in Orlando

-If you're traveling to Orlando with children and want to expose them to some culture, the Orlando Repertory Theatre has you covered.
-Also part of Loch Haven Park's cultural offerings, they'll have productions of Mr. Richard & The Pound Hounds (Oct.
-26-27) and Elf: The Musical (Nov.
-12 – Dec.
-30) in the coming months.
+If you’re traveling to Orlando with children and want to expose them to some culture, Orlando Repertory Theatre, aka Orlando Rep, has you covered.
+Also part of Loch Haven Cultural Park, they’ll have productions of Tuck Everlasting (Sept.
+3-29), How I Became a Pirate (Sept.
+30 – Nov.
+10) and Mr. Richards & The Pound Hounds (Oct.
+25-26) in the coming months.

 Museums & Galleries in Orlando